- What is lumbago?

 Lumbago, also known as lumbago or lumbalgia, is a sudden, stabbing pain in the lower back.
-Anyone who has ever been affected by this unpleasant symptom knows that lumbago can not only restrict your freedom of movementbut also the quality of life enormously affect.
+Anyone who has ever been affected by this unpleasant symptom knows that lumbago can have a huge impact not only on your freedom of movement, but also on your quality of life.

-What causes lumbalgia, what symptoms it is associated with and what you should do if you suffer from lumbago should doin this article.
+In this article, we reveal the underlying causes of lumbago, the symptoms it is associated with and what you should do if you suffer from lumbago.

 What is lumbago?